Moderna CEO says world faces 2022 COVID vaccine production surplus

-Healthcare & PharmaceuticalsModerna CEO says world faces 2022 COVID vaccine production surplus

-Manufacturers should focus on producing as many vaccines as possible this year, but the world faces a potential surplus next year in capacity, Moderna's (MRNA.O) CEO said on Friday.
+GENEVA (Reuters) - Manufacturers should focus on producing as many vaccines as possible this year, but the world faces a potential surplus next year in capacity, Moderna’s CEO said on Friday.

 Speaking at a virtual event on vaccine manufacturing, Stephane Bancel said that additional technology transfers might dent their ability to meet production targets.
 Moderna is on track to make up to 1 billion doses this year and 1.4 billion next year, he said.